bry-guy/presentations/what-is-gemini/slide-deck.md

 ---

+#### What is the web, even?

+I read a book recently titled [Weaving the Web](https://www.w3.org/People/Berners-Lee/Weaving/), authored by Sir Tim Berners-Lee.

+Coincidentally, he is the inventor of the World Wide Web.

+<br></br>

+It answered some questions but opened more - do I even understand the web?

+---

 #### What do we mean when we say "website"?

 Websites are HyperText Markup Language (HTML) pages, served over HyperText Transport Protocol (HTTP).